Distributed-Validators-Synctems/Ambassador-School/README.md

 [**OUR WEBSITE**](https://ambassadors.school)

-## Process for participation in the Validator School
+## Process for participation in the Ambassadors School

-1. Fill the application for participation in the **Ambassador School**:
+1. Fill the application for participation in the **Ambassadors School**:
 - [In english]
 - [In russian]()

-2. Join Telegram group of the **Ambassador School**, and write there that you have completed the application:
+2. Join Telegram group of the **Ambassadors School**, and write there that you have completed the application:
 - [In english]
 - [In russian]()